pruthviraj495/Statsmarketresearch-blogs/2402/Global_Automotive_Heat_Treatment_Market.md

- <p><strong>The United States Automotive Heat Treatment market size was valued at US$ 1.45 billion in 2024 and is projected to US$ 1.86 billion by 2030, at a <strong>CAGR</strong> of 4.2% during the forecast period 2024-2030.</strong></p>
+ <p><strong>The United States Automotive Heat Treatment market size was valued at US$ 1.45 billion in 2024 and is projected to reach US$ 1.86 billion by 2030, at a <strong>CAGR</strong> of 4.2% during the forecast period 2024-2030.</strong></p>